zsabbagh/dd2480-assignment-3/README.md

 this project has.

 ### What is the purpose of the functions?
+Many of these functions follow an algorithm described by a specification which require multiple branches to fulfill and solve complex problems.
 - `knuth_morris_pratt` is a string-searching function for counting word occurrences.
 - `sort_matrix_diagonally` sorts a matrix with regards to a diagonal